kathleeng77/Pandas-Challenge/README.md

-# Pandas-Challenge

-Analyzing Gaming Data with the Pandas Library in Jupyter Notebook
+# Pandas Challenge (Analyzing Gaming Data with the Pandas Library in Jupyter Notebook)
 -----

 ## Analysis